Ruby1993/starbuck-offer-recommendation/README.md

 - You'll also want to take into account that some demographic groups will make purchases even if they don't receive an offer.
 > From a business perspective, if a customer is going to make a 10 dollar purchase without an offer anyway, you wouldn't want to send a buy 10 dollars get 2 dollars off offer.
 You'll want to try to assess what a certain demographic group will buy when not receiving any offers.

+### File Description
+a.
+Datasets
+- portfolio.json: the offer info with channel, duration, difficulty, and types.
+- profile.json: the customers info with age, income, gender etc.
+- transcript.json: the original transaction data including all transactions records for each user.

+b.
+Starbucks_Capstone_notebook.ipynb
+The python script preprocessed/cleanned/transformed the three datasets, provided offer/customer analysis over the current situation, and recommendation mechanics built up through FunkSVD.

+C. user-offer Matrix

+- user_item_matrix.p: the user item matrix for all transaction completed through offer
+- df_train.p: the user item matrix for transaction completed through offer in the train dataset
+- df_test.p: the user item matrix for transaction completed through offer in the test dataset

+### Result

+1. Customer Analysis

+** (1) What group of population is intended to purchase on Starbuck Rewards App?**
+Based on the overall customer profiles within Starbuck,
+- There are more males enrolled as a member
+- Large proportion of customers are distributed between 40 and 60, and there are 2180 (out of 1700) customers with age over 100.
+- The income is slightly right-skewly distributed, and most of customers with income between 5000 and 7000.
+- Based on the number of days that customer joined the membership, most of members joined 2 - 3 years ago.

+On the spent behavior perspective,
+- Most customers spent 5-10 times.
+- Their total spent is about 0-100.

+** (2) Which group of population is intended to purchase through offer? ** If we look at how many offers are used by each customer out of the totoal number of purchaese (we called it as offer purchase percent), we could see:
+- The profile for the customers with offer purchase percent > 60%:
+    - Females are more preferred to use offer while purchasing;
+    - Customers'age are more concentrated between 50 to 70, which is similar to the overall cusomters'profile;
+    - The income is mostly distributed between 70k to 100k;
+    - Most of users joined 2-3 years ago;
+    - The total number of transaction is between 3-9 time.

+- The profile for the customers with offer purchase percent < 30%:
+    - Males are more preferred to use offer;
+    - there are more young customers within this group ;
+    - Lower income group have a higher percentage in this group;
+    - Most of users joined 2-3 years ago;
+    - The total number of transaction is between 4-35 time, which is broader than the group with higher offer purchase percent.

+**(3) Which factors behind customers are more correlated with offer transaction? **
+- Age, income and female gender have positive impact over the offer purchase percent.
+- The length of time member stayed with Starbuck and male gender have negative impact.

+2. Offer Analysis

+**(1) Which offer are more popular within transactions?**
+From the offer involved in the transactions,
+- Bogo and discount type are the major offer type in the transacions
+- Offers are more diversed in channel, and email and mobile are the top 2 channels with most offers.

+**(2) Which offer has higher usage through transacion?**
+As we could see,
+- 7 offers are evenly distributed among transactions.
+- The offer with discount type have the highest percentage of usage with transaction, followed by bogo.
+- The one with highest percentage usage is the offer with the id (fafdcd668e3743c1bb461111dcafc2a4)
+- The offer available in all channels have the highest percent of usage, followed by the offers in  all three channels email, mobile,and web and offers.
+The lowest percent fall in the offers with email as the only channel.

+**(3) Which attribute behind offer will drive the effectiveness? **
+- Mobile, social, web, discount type, informational type have positive impact over the offer effectiveness.
+- The difficulty, reward, bogo type have negative impact.

+3. User-Offer Recommendation